- Your Council Tax and Business Rates for 2021-22 and our performance and spending plans

 What is Crossrail and how will it benefit your business?

 Crossrail is London’s newest railway.
 It will connect the outer suburbs and Heathrow airport to the West End, City and Canary Wharf.
 As such, Crossrail is vital to the future of London’s economy.
 The increased earnings it will bring – from new jobs and quicker journeys – will benefit businesses across London.
-When it opens, it will be named the Elizabeth line in honour of Queen Elizabeth II.
+It will be named the Elizabeth line in honour of Queen Elizabeth II.

 Crossrail is the single largest investment in London’s infrastructure for decades.
 It employed up to 14,000 people at the peak of construction.
-Work is now continuing to complete the project and stations along the route as soon as possible with the section through central London expected to open in 2021.
+Work is continuing to complete the project and stations along the route as soon as possible.
+The section through central London is expected to open in 2022.

 Developments in the funding of Crossrail

-The previous Mayor of London agreed a funding settlement with Government in 2010 for the Crossrail route.
-The Mayor and the Secretary of State for Transport announced a revised funding package for Crossrail on 10 December 2018.
+The previous Mayor of London agreed a funding settlement with Government in 2010 for the Crossrail scheme.
+The Mayor and the Secretary of State for Transport agreed revised funding packages for Crossrail in December 2018 and November 2020.

-In April 2012, the previous Mayor introduced a Community Infrastructure Levy (MCIL) on new developments in London to finance Crossrail.
-This is paid for by the developer.
+In April 2012, the last Mayor introduced a Community Infrastructure Levy (MCIL) on new developments in London to finance Crossrail.
+The developer pays this levy.
 Business ratepayers of larger properties have contributed through a special Crossrail Business Rate Supplement (BRS) since April 2010.

-Under the December 2018 funding package, the GLA’s total contribution towards Crossrail financed through the MCIL and BRS is expected to be around £6.1 billion.
+Under the current funding package, the GLA is expected to contribute around £6.9 billion towards Crossrail.
+This is financed through the MCIL and BRS.
 The BRS will need to be levied until the GLA’s Crossrail related borrowing is repaid.
-This is expected to be some time in the mid to late 2030s, in line with the published prospectus.
-The policies for the BRS in 2020-21 remain unchanged from last year.
+This is expected to around the late 2030s but no later than 2041, in line with the published Crossrail BRS prospectus.
+The policies for the BRS in 2021-22 remain unchanged from last year.

 Does my business have to pay the Crossrail BRS?

 Your rates bill makes clear if you are liable to pay the BRS.
-The Crossrail BRS is applied only to assessments (for example business and other non-domestic premises) with a rateable value of over £70,000 on the local rating lists of the 32 London boroughs and City of London Corporation.
-This threshold means that around 85 per cent of non- domestic properties in London will be exempt from the BRS in 2020-21.
+It applies only to assessments (for example business and other non-domestic premises) with a rateable value above £70,000 in London.
+This threshold means that at least 85 per cent of the capital’s non-domestic properties will be exempt in 2021-22.

 How much do I pay if my property’s rateable value is above £70,000?

-The Crossrail BRS multiplier for 2020-21 remains at 2p per pound of rateable value.
+The Crossrail BRS multiplier for 2021-22 remains at 2p per pound of rateable value.
 Reliefs for the Crossrail BRS will apply on the same basis and at the same percentage rate as for your national non-domestic rates (NNDR) bill.
-However, no transitional relief is provided for the BRS.
+However, there is no transitional relief scheme for the BRS.